rue196/mths/README.md

 For integrals use Alpha or a = 1/(pi-e), and for derivatives Use Dζ/dx or the finite step derivative

-which is for a normalized derivative which matches Dζ/dx.
+which is for a normalized finite derivative which matches Dζ/dx.

 O(K) or constant time is the primitive root of Alpha or a which can be bounded between the two, either are viable